neutronimaging/python_notebooks/README.md

 * `kedokudo/neutron-imaging:latest`: the image name and tag

 > __WARNING__
-> On some system the port mapping is restricted by IT, which would prevent you from accessing the Jupyter inside the container.
-For such situation, you can either contact the IT to figure out a correct setting for your system, or try to run the container on a non-restricted machine.
+> On some system the port mapping is restricted by IT through a system wide policy or network-wide policy, which would prevent you from accessing the Jupyter inside the container.
+> For such situation, you can either contact the IT to figure out a correct setting for your system, or try to run the container on a non-restricted machine/network.

 ## How to contribute back

-You can contribute back to this repo by forking it to your own account, make the necessary adjustments, and make a pull request on Github.
+You can contribute back to this repo by
+* fork it to your own account
+* make the necessary adjustments
+* make a pull request on Github.

 The maintainer of this repo will review your changes and provided feedback if needed.
-A more detailed instructions can be found in this [post by dataschool](https://www.dataschool.io/how-to-contribute-on-github/).
+A more detailed instructions can be found in this [post by DataSchool](https://www.dataschool.io/how-to-contribute-on-github/).

 <!-- ## for developpers ##